At a Glance

 Eggs

-5-8.
+3-10.
 White, with fine dots of reddish brown often concentrated around larger end.
 Incubation is probably by female only, 11-13 days.
-Adult bird disturbed on nest makes loud hiss like that of a snake.
+The male will on occasion feed the female on the nest.
+Carolina Chickadee adults disturbed on the nest makes loud hiss like that of a snake.

 Young

-Both parents feed nestlings.
-Young leave nest about 13-17 days after hatching.
+Both parents of the Carolina Chickadee feed nestlings.
+Young leave the nest about 13-17 days after hatching.

 Feeding Behavior

 Forages mostly by hopping among twigs and branches and gleaning food from surface, often hanging upside down to reach underside of branches.
-Sometimes takes food while hovering, and may fly out to catch insects in mid-air.
+The Carolina Chickadee sometimes takes food while hovering, and may fly out to catch insects in mid-air.
 Stores food items, retrieving them later.
 Comes to bird feeders for seeds or suet.

 Diet

-Mostly insects, seeds, and berries.
-Probably eats more vegetable matter (seeds and berries) in winter than in summer.
-Caterpillars make up major part of diet in warmer months; also feeds on moths, true bugs, beetles, aphids, various other insects and spiders.
-Also eats weed and tree seeds, berries, small fruits.
+The Carolina Chickadee consumes mostly insects, seeds, and berries.
+Animal matter (generally insects and spiders) make up the vast majority of its diet in the warmer spring, summer, and fall.
+In the winter, it consumes animal and plant matter approximately equally.
+It feeds on moths, true bugs, beetles, caterpillars, aphids, various other insects, and spiders.
+Additionally, it eats weed and tree seeds, berries, and small fruits.

 Nesting

-May mate for life.
+Carolina Chickadees may mate for life.
 Pairs probably form in fall and remain together as part of winter flock.
 When flocks break up in late winter, pair establishes nesting territory.
-Nest site is in hole in tree, typically enlargement of small natural cavity in dead wood, sometimes old woodpecker hole or nesting box, usually 5-15' above the ground.
+Nest site is in hole in tree, typically enlargement of small natural cavity in dead wood, sometimes old woodpecker hole or nesting box, usually 5-15 ft above the ground.
 In natural cavity, both sexes help excavate or enlarge the interior.
 Nest (probably built by female) has foundation of bark strips or other matter, lining of softer material such as plant down and animal hair.

 Conservation